openedx/edx-documentation/en_us/install_operations/source/configuration/theming/what_is_theming.rst

 software do not yet support theming.
 This includes Insights, XBlocks, certificates, notification emails, and so on.

-Within the LMS and Studio, only a few templates and assets are currently supported for theming.
-All templates and assets *can* be themed, but unsupported templates and assets may be renamed or used differently in the future, and these changes may occur without notice.
-The following pages describe the currently supported templates and assets.
+Within the LMS and Studio, all templates and assets *can* be themed, but make sure to follow existing html tag and attribute structure (e.g. class names, ids etc.) to avoid unexpected behavior.
+Templates and assets may be renamed or used differently in future edx releases so make sure to read release notes carefully before updating Open edX.
+The following pages give details on overriding templates and assets.

-* :ref:`Supported Themable Templates`
+* :ref:`Theming Templates`
-* :ref:`Supported Themable Assets`
+* :ref:`Theming Assets`
-* :ref:`Supported Themable Sass Variables`
+* :ref:`Theming Sass Variables`